solhuebner/ID-48-Fantasy-Rampage/README.md

-# ID-00-template
+# Fantasy Rampage
-Code for the game "template" for Arduboy
+Code for the game Fantasy Rampage for Arduboy